 Calling for small homes on scenic private lands available for overnight stays.
-No need for a bed and breakfast – show us the dirt road there and we’ll take care of the rest.
+No need for a bed and breakfast – show us the dirt road there, and we’ll take care of the rest.

 With the success of Getaway, a privately owned lodging provider of tiny cabins nestled in nature, I can't help but see more opportunities for this type of experience.

-We satisfied these needs by picnicking in parks where the girls ran freely, played in the dirt, tracked ants and the like.
+We satisfied these needs by picnicking in parks where the girls ran freely, played in the dirt, tracked ants, and the like.
 We also booked two local overnights to give ourselves some private outdoor space: one beach cottage and one lake house.
 They were each their own version of heaven.
 Each stay confirmed a need for effortless city getaways even more.
 The kind where you walk out to nothing but nature outside of our front or back door (or both!).
 No neighbors.
 Just us.
-Animals definitely welcomed.
+Animals definitely welcome.

 For some fellow city dwellers, renting or buying recreational vehicles and camper vans became the solution to being in nature more.
-For others, moving homes temporarily, or permanently, was the answer.
-The former isn’t an option for us and the latter, we’re eagerly working on.
+For others, moving homes temporarily or permanently was the answer.
+The former isn’t an option for us, and the latter, we’re eagerly working on.

 So until then, and for all you current and future condo/apartment/city dwellers, let's briefly explore what these “small homes” could be.
-Between a rise in Accessory Dwelling Units (ADU) and Tiny homes evolving to be less tiny, the opportunities to create contemporary getaways for smaller groups in naturally scenic and rejuvenating settings, are expanding.
+Between a rise in Accessory Dwelling Units (ADU) and Tiny homes evolving to be less tiny, the opportunities to create contemporary getaways for smaller groups in naturally scenic and rejuvenating settings are expanding.

 These first two examples feel like natural expansions of what Getaway has started, both in style and space.

 Abodu - Abodu Two